MartinEnke/FlowOps-AI/README.md

 ---

-## Executive Summary (For Recruiters, Reviewers & VCs)
+## Executive Summary

-**FlowOps AI** is a **production-grade agent orchestration platform** that demonstrates how autonomous systems should be built *before* adding large language models.
+**FlowOps AI** is a **production-grade agent orchestration platform** that demonstrates how autonomous systems should be built *before* large language models are introduced.

-Rather than focusing on prompt tricks, this project emphasizes:
+Rather than focusing on prompt engineering, the system emphasizes:

 - Deterministic execution
 - Safety guarantees